mwang87/SMART_NMR_Documentation/docs/index.md

 Before you start, pleaes unblock any pop-up blockers in your web browser.

 Please prepare your NMR peak lists of each compound using Excel or preferably notepad/wordpad and save the NMR table of each compound as a comma-separated value (.csv) or tab-separated (.tsv) file.
+If you are using Microsoft Excel, this can be done by click "save as" and then choose the two file types.
 Please always place 1H data in the first column and their corresponding 13C data in the second column.
 The first row will be left for strings “1H” and “13C” as table head.
 Please strictly keep 1H shifts in 2 decimals and 13C shifts in a single decimal only.
 You can name the .csv file with any name that your operating system accepts.

 |     1H     |     13C     |
 |:----------:|:-----------:|